lakejs/lake-docs/guide/getting-started.md

 });
 ```

-## Image
+## Uploading images

-Uploading image requires request config.
+This feature requires configuring the request settings for the image plugin.
 For more details, see the [image config](/reference/index.md#image).

 ```js
 new Editor({